 Permitting an Asbestos Contactor to engage in the activities set forth in the definition of Asbestos Contractor contained herein;

-Permitting an Asbestos Training Provider to offer the training specified for the licensure or certification of persons engaging in asbestos abatement work regulated by 454 CMR 28.00.
+Permitting an Asbestos Training Provider to offer the training specified for the licensure or certification of persons engaging in asbestos abatement work regulated by 454 CMR 28.00; or

-Permitting an Asbestos Analytical Service to offer and perform asbestos analysis
+Permitting an Asbestos Analytical Service to offer and perform asbestos analysis.

 Certification – The issuance of a certificate pursuant to 454 CMR 28.00 authorizing a firm, corporation or business entity to engage in activities pertaining to asbestos work including consultation activities, abatement removal or encapsulation of ACM, training, or asbestos analysis.